-We would like to go one step further: in the spirit of weak KAM theory (see, e.g., Thm.
-2.2 in \cite{bardi2023eikonal} and the refs. therein) one might conjecture that $v^T(\cdot, s) - c_*T(1-s)$ converges along subsequences to a solution of the first equation in the ergodic problem \eqref{erg}.
+We would like to go one step further: in the spirit of weak KAM theory (see, e.g., Theorem 2.2 in \cite{bardi2023eikonal} and the references therein) one might conjecture that $v^T(\cdot, s) - c_*T(1-s)$ converges along subsequences to a solution of the first equation in the ergodic problem \eqref{erg}.
 In general we can prove a weaker result.
 Define, for $0<s\leq 1$,

 and the (partial) relaxed semilimits